Met Office gives update on whether UK will hit 40C as Europe swelters under heatwave

 Forecaster reveals chances of UK facing temperatures as high as 40C

-The chances of the UK getting hot weather have been revealed in the latest forecast update by the Met Office.
+There are lower chances of UK’s temperature climbing upto 40C after days of unsettled July weather, according to the latest forecast by the Met Office.

-After days of unsettled July weather, the chances of increasing temperatures are increasingly plummeting in the UK after days of unsettled July weather.

-The forecaster said there is “no forecast signal” now for temperatures to reach as high as 40C although a long-range forecast shows some heat returning in August.
+Met Office spokesperson Grahame Madge said there was “no forecast signal” for temperatures to reach as high as 40C although a long-range forecast showed some heat returning in August.

-“There is no forecast signal for temperatures to reach last year’s threshold this year,” Met Office spokesman Grahame Madge said.
+“There is no forecast signal for temperatures to reach last year’s threshold this year,” Mr Madge said.

 “The chance of reaching 40C is around one per cent, so it is unlikely in any given year, but of course, it remains feasible.”